HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ## Introduction

-I was inspired to create this project when I was preparing macOS installers (from Mac OS X Tiger 10.4 to macOS Sonoma 14) in an external hard drive and I wanted to test those installers if they are working properly, I tried the recent macOS releases on my daily hackintosh [HP Z640](https://github.com/HJebbour/HP-Z640-Hackintosh/), but it only supports down to OS X El Capitan 10.11.
-I had an older machine (Core 2 Quad Kentsfield) but I only managed to run down to OS X Mountain Lion.
-I still wanted to test older Mac OS X (Tiger-Lion), and then I found this [repo](https://github.com/b00t0x/MSI-Z97M-Hackintosh-every-macOS/) about running all Intel macOS releases in a single computer, it motivates me to do the same because I thought of another computer I have, HP ProDesk 400 G1 (Haswell).
-From here the real fun starts, I needed to build a hackintosh that can run every Intel macOS releases from Mac OS X Tiger 10.4.10 to macOS Sonoma 14.5 with **ONE** EFI folder that runs all Intel macOS releases on the same computer.
+I was inspired to create this project when I prepared macOS installers (from Mac OS X Tiger 10.4 to macOS Sonoma 14) in an external hard drive and wanted to test these installers to see if they worked properly.
+I tried recent versions of macOS on my daily hackintosh [HP Z640](https://github.com/HJebbour/HP-Z640-Hackintosh/), but it only supports OS X El Capitan 10.11 and above.
+I had an older machine (Core 2 Quad Kentsfield) but only managed to get as far as OS X Mountain Lion.
+I still wanted to test old Mac OS X (Tiger-Lion), and then I found this [repo](https://github.com/b00t0x/MSI-Z97M-Hackintosh-every-macOS/) about running all Intel-based macOS releases on a single computer, it motivated me to do the same thing because I thought of another computer I have, HP ProDesk 400 G1 (Haswell).
+From here the real fun starts, I needed to build a hackintosh capable of running all Intel-based macOS versions from Mac OS X Tiger 10.4.10 to macOS Sonoma 14.5 with **ONE** EFI folder allowing all Intel versions of macOS to be run on the same computer.

 This project was created from scratch using the [Dortania](https://dortania.github.io/getting-started/) guide specifically for the HP ProDesk 400 G1.

-**DISCLAIMER:**
-As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start.
+**DISCLAIMER:** As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start.

 This HP ProDesk 400 G1 Hackintosh project aims to be an all-in-one maintained hub for Opencore-based hackintoshes on the HP ProDesk G1 family.
 In short, this HP ProDesk 400 G1 Hackintosh is very stable and can be used as daily driver.
 I fully recommend this project to anyone looking for an old Mac Pro alternative.